Please follow Complete 2 Part dosing instructions:

-With the alkalinity consumption determined, the daily P1 volume of Complete can then be calculated assuming that every 10ml will increase the alkalinity in 100 litres of water by 1dKH (nonetheless, if you require assistance with these calculations, please contact our support team via Facebook messenger for help).
+With the alkalinity consumption determined, the daily P1 volume of Complete can then be calculated assuming that every 10ml will increase the alkalinity in 100 litres of water by 1dKH (nonetheless you can use the calculator at the bottom of the instructions to calculate the volume needed).

 If your tank alkalinity is above 8dKH, stop the dosing of any alkalinity solutions and allow your tank alkalinity to drop to a value between 6.7-8.0 dKH.
 Similarly, if your tank’s calcium is above 440 ppm stop all calcium addition until calcium drops to a value between 380-440 ppm.

 If your calcium is above 440 ppm you should not begin dosing P2 until your calcium level is below the recommended value of 440ppm.
 However, you can dose P1 as needed.

 If your alkalinity is within the recommended range and your calcium or other elements are low, please use the individual elements we offer to adjust them.
 Do not attempt to use Complete to increase individual elements, e.g. Calcium, Magnesium, etc., as Complete was not formulated for this purpose, and doing so will likely result in the overdose of other elements.